Panmoni/yapbay/README.md

 # YapBay: P2P Stablecoin Remittances for the Global South

-A Vite + React frontend for the [YapBay](https://YapBay.com/) P2P trading and remittances decentralized application (dapp) on Solana.
+A Vite + React frontend for the [YapBay](https://YapBay.com/) P2P trading and remittances decentralized application (dapp) on Celo L2.

 This repository serves as the user interface for YapBay, a decentralized peer-to-peer (P2P) exchange and remittances marketplace designed to facilitate secure, borderless cryptocurrency trading with fiat on-ramps and off-ramps.